-These days the Valley’s restaurant scene is pretty good at embracing diners' dietary restrictions and decisions.
-We’re talking about veganism here, guys.
+These days the Valley’s restaurant scene has gotten pretty good at embracing diners' dietary restrictions and decisions.
+You can now be a vegan here and eat pretty well.

 For those thinking about making the change, “start gradually,” Dudash says.
 “You don't have to go all or nothing to enjoy the health benefits of less meat.
 Your taste buds may take an adjustment period.
 And for your intestinal tract, too, it's in your best interest to go gradually to prevent discomfort while adjusting to more plants.”

 And if you're a vegan dish whiz in the kitchen, you're likely to have to dine out sometimes.
 “Not all restaurants do vegan and vegetarian well," Dudash warns.
 "And some execute it deliciously.
 So, use the vegan card wisely at restaurants, that is, if you want to be in love with what you ordered."

 So what kind of substations can you request from your server to make a meal vegan-friendly?